schauder/schauder.github.io/_posts/2018/2018-01-27-dont-convince-your-coworkers-to-tdd.md

 Me: ---

-I still think the TM was failing at his job badly.
+I still think the TM was failing at his job, badly.
 But that is not the point here.
 The point is that our opinions about if there is a problem differed widely.
 What you might experience as an embarrassment might be completely normal for the guy next to you.